kayshcache/coder-assessment-1/README.md

 ## Statement of Purpose & Scope
 ###### 300 - 500 words:
 ###### Describe - what the app will do.
 This app will use HTTP Request methods to acquire data and information from any website.
-It runs only in the terminal, in that the only interface is the command line arguments, flags, Identify - the problem it will solve
+It runs only in the terminal, in that the only interface is the command line arguments, flags, and options.
+It will produce output to the terminal window for
+##### Identify - the problem it will solve

-Identify - the target audience
+##### Identify - the target audience
-Explain - how a user will use it
+##### Explain - how a user will use it
 ## Features
 100 words each
 - feature 1: User can provide URL as CLI argument